 Prior to joining the Santa Clara Law faculty, Professor Sandoval served as the Undersecretary, and previously as the Staff Director of the State of California’s 47,000-employee Business, Transportation, and Housing Agency.
 From 1994-1999 she was a senior manager at the Federal Communications Commission (FCC) and was the Director of the FCC’s Office of Communications Business Opportunities.
 She helped develop the FCC’s first spectrum auctions, worked on spectrum policy, and initiatives to increase opportunities for Internet, broadcast, and telecommunications service.
 In the private sector, she was the Vice-President and General Counsel of Z-Spanish Media Corporation, providing legal advice on media mergers and acquisitions, FCC regulatory matters, and Department of Justice merger approval.
 At the Law Offices of Munger, Tolles & Olson, Sandoval was an associate, focusing on business litigation including securities, contract, and labor matters.
 She clerked for Judge Dorothy W. Nelson on the 9th Circuit Court of Appeals from 1990-1991.

-Sandoval attended Oxford University on a Rhodes Scholarship, and she was the first Latina in the nation to receive this honor.
-She graduated magna cum laude from Yale University, earned an M. Litt in Politics at Oxford, and a J.D. at Stanford Law School where she served on the Stanford Law Review.
+Sandoval attended Oxford University on a Rhodes Scholarship, the first Latina in the nation to receive this honor.
+She graduated magna cum laude from Yale University, earned an M. Litt. in Politics at Oxford, and a J.D. at Stanford Law School where she served on the Stanford Law Review.
 She hails from East Los Angeles and lives with her family in the Silicon Valley.

 Recent Presentations and Commentary